chaninlab/estrogen-receptor-alpha-qsar/README.md

-QSAR | Contain CSV files of fingerprint descriptors along with bioactivity data of all compounds used for QSAR model building QSAR_select | Contain CSV files of the top 20 descriptors (from feature selection) used for building the final QSAR model Result | Contain all results data smiles | Contain SMILES data of all compounds used in this project SubFiles | contain raw data files used in constructing plots Train_Fp_normalized | contain fingerprint descriptors after normalized process
+QSAR | Contain CSV files of fingerprint descriptors along with bioactivity data of all compounds used for QSAR model building QSAR_select | Contain CSV files of the top 20 descriptors (from feature selection) used for building the final QSAR model Result | Contain all results data second_external_set |  Contain XLSX files of the second external set where bioactivity label contains the < and > symbols smiles | Contain SMILES data of all compounds used in this project SubFiles | contain raw data files used in constructing plots Train_Fp_normalized | contain fingerprint descriptors after normalized process